-- 3.23 "Side reference line (SL)" means the geometric trace of the highest points of contact between a straight edge 700 mm long and the sides of the front structure, A-pillars or roof, when the straight edge, held parallel to the transverse vertical plane of the vehicle and inclined inwards by 45° and with the lower end 600 mm above the ground, is traversed down the sides of the front structure, A-pillars or roof, while maintaining contact with the surface of the body shell (see Figure 8). - 3.24 "Target Point" means the intersection of the projection of the headform longitudinal axis with the front surface of the vehicle (see point A in Figure 6). - 3.25 "Third of the bonnet top" means the geometric trace between the bonnet side reference lines, as defined in paragraph 3.23, measured with a flexible tape following the outer contour of the bonnet top, divided into three equal parts.
+- 3.23.
+"Side reference line-(SL)" means the geometric trace of the highest points of contact between a straight edge 700-mm long and the sides of the front structure, A pillars or roofvehicle, when the straight edge, held parallel to the transverse vertical plane of the vehicle and inclined inwards by 45° and with the lower end 600 mm above the ground, is traversed down, and maintains contact with, the sides of the front structure, A-pillars or roof, while maintaining contact with the surface of the body shell (see Figure 8). - 3.24 "Target Point" means the intersection of the projection of the headform longitudinal axis with the front surface of the vehicle (see point A in Figure 6.). - [3.25.
+"Third of the bonnet top" means the geometric trace between the bonnet-side reference lines, as defined in paragraph 3.23., measured with a flexible tape following the outer contour of the bonnet top, divided into three equal parts.] - +3.26.
+"Third of the bumper" means the geometric trace between the corners of the bumper, as defined in paragraph 3.12., measured with a flexible tape following the outer contour of the bumper, divided into three equal parts.+ - +3.27.
+"Upper bumper height" means the vertical distance between the ground reference plane and the upper bumper reference line, as defined in paragraph 3.28., with the vehicle positioned in its normal ride attitude. - [3.28.
+'Upper Bumper Reference Line' means the upper limit to significant points of pedestrian contact with the bumper.
+For vehicles with an identifiable bumper structure it is defined as the geometric trace of the uppermost points of contact between a straight edge and the bumper, when the straight edge, held parallel to the vertical longitudinal plane of the car and inclined rearwards by 20° to the vertical, is traversed across the front of the car, while maintaining contact with the surface of the bumper (see Figure 9). - For vehicles with no identifiable bumper structure it is defined as the geometric trace of the uppermost points of contact between a straight edge 700mm long and the bumper area, when the straight edge, held parallel to the vertical longitudinal plane of the car and inclined rearwards by 20° from the vertical, is traversed across the front of the car, while maintaining contact with the ground and with the surface of the bumper area (see Figure 9).

-- 3.26 "Third of the bumper" means the geometric trace between the corners of the bumper, as defined in paragraph 3.12, measured with a flexible tape following the outer contour of the bumper, divided into three equal parts. - 3.27 "Upper bumper height" means the vertical distance between the ground and the upper bumper reference line, as defined in paragraph 3.28, with the vehicle positioned in its normal ride attitude. - 3.28 "Upper bumper reference line" means the upper limit to significant points of pedestrian contact with the bumper.
-It is defined as the geometric trace of the uppermost points of contact between a straight edge 700 mm long and the bumper, when the straight edge, held parallel to the vertical longitudinal plane of the car and inclined rearwards by 20° from the vertical, is traversed across the front of the car, while maintaining contact with the ground and with the surface of the bumper (see Figure 9).
-Where necessary the straight edge shall be shortened to avoid any contact with structures above the bumper. - 3.29 "Vehicle mass" means the mass of the vehicle in running order, with the maximum capacity of all fluids necessary for the operation of the vehicle, fitted with the standard equipment as provided by the vehicle manufacturer and with no driver or passengers on board.
+"Upper bumper reference line" means the upper limit to significant points of pedestrian contact with the bumper.
+It is defined as the geometric trace of the uppermost points of contact between a straight edge 700_mm long and the bumper, when the straight edge, held parallel to the vertical longitudinal plane of the car and inclined rearwards by 20° from the vertical, is traversed across the front of the car, while maintaining contact with the ground and with the surface of the bumper (see Figure 9).
+Where necessary the straight edge shall be shortened to avoid any contact with structures above the bumper.]
+3.29.
+"Vehicle mass" means the mass of the vehicle in running order, with the maximum capacity of all fluids necessary for the operation of the vehicle, fitted with the standard equipment as provided by the vehicle manufacturer and with no driver or passengers on board.